 COFFEE.
 Mmmmmmm.
 I only have to walk past a coffee shop and the aroma wafting out past my nostrils gets me practically drooling like Homer Simpson over ch-o-c-o-late.

 It’s fair to say the latte lifestyle is ingrained in me.
-Sitting around and catching up with your mates, whilst sipping away on your favorite beverage (mine’s long black with a side of cream, extra hot, made with love) is a great way to spend half hour.
+Sitting around and catching up with your mates, whilst sipping away on your favourite beverage (mine’s long black with a side of cream, extra hot, made with love) is a great way to spend half hour.
 And judging by the five coffee shops within a 100m of me (I’m in one writing this), understandably it’s ingrained in many others too.

 The cost of coffee